danielcoblentz/ai-data/CS329 – Intro to DBMS/README.md

 Most SQL examples use SQLite and can be run with the builtin `sqlite3` CLI or via Python's `sqlite3` module.
 The `examples/python` folder contains small Python scripts that create and query an example DB.

-Contact

-If you want additional materials (Postgres docker-compose, interactive notebooks, autograders) tell me which and I can add them.